Shannon-Lloyd/School-Analysis---Pandas-in-Jupyter-Lab/README.md

 - [Contributing](#contributing)

 ## About
-Create and Manipulate Pandas DAtaFrames to analyze school and standardized test data.
+Create and Manipulate Pandas DataFrames to analyze school and standardized test data.

 ## Getting Started
 All necessary files are located in this PyCitySchools repository.